End-of-Eternity/vs-ccd/README.md

 Currently, CCD only supports RGBS input and will not copy the original luma for you, so for convinience, a python wrapper is included which can handle this.

-Vapoursynth port of the original filter by [https://web.archive.org/web/20210116182527/http://acobw.narod.ru/](Sergey Stolyarevsky)
+Vapoursynth port of the original filter by [Sergey Stolyarevsky](https://web.archive.org/web/20210116182527/http://acobw.narod.ru/).

 ## Usage